Chalarangelo/30-seconds-of-code/README.md

 ```
 ### spread

 Implements javascript's spread syntax as a function.
-Flattens the list(non-deep) and returns an array.
+Flattens the list(non-deep) and returns an list.

 ```python
 def spread(arg):